kantega/voog/getting_started.md

 ![Movement](/voog/assets/img/message.png)

 ### Layout
-There are 3 main layout algorithms: `layered`, `manual` and `zero`.
+Voog has three primary layout algorithms: `layered`, `manual`, and `zero`.
 Additional options can be specified by a dot.
 With the `forced` specification the graph will initially be laid out by the main layout.
 Then forces will move nodes away from other nodes, and edges pull the connected nodes together.
 The `forceDampFactor` adjusts how fast the motion converges to a fixed state.

 ```
 {